 This isn't a tech company.
 When something breaks the morning of a performance, or a student arrives and their account isn't ready, it matters in a way that a missed meeting notification never does.

 Students arrive from Japan, Brazil, South Korea, the UK — different time zones, language needs, arrival dates.
-The onboarding process needs to work without manual coordination every time.
+The onboarding process needs to reduce manual coordination and keep the IT team working from one source of truth.

 The Solution